How You Can Help

-You can reach any Member of Congress by calling the Capitol Switchboard at 202-224-3121.
+You can reach your senators by calling the Capitol Switchboard at 202-224-3121.
 Don't just leave a message at the front desk--as an organization representing hundreds of constituents, you should ask to speak with the staffer who handles tax issues.
 Make sure they know of any prior relationship your land trust has had with the office and encourage staff to think of you as a resource on conservation issues.
 Better yet, invite them to come visit next time they're in the district.

 Fact Sheets You Can Adapt and Forward